-The president recommends and the chancellor concurs that the Board of Regents approve the new degree program, Bachelor of Science ("B.S.") degree with a major in Biological Systems Engineering, and authorize submission by the Office of the Provost and Senior Vice President for Academic Affairs, to the Texas Higher Education Coordinating Board seeking its certification of such a program and to the Southern Association of Colleges and Schools for acknowledgment of a new degree program.
+I.C.20.
+TTU: Approve Bachelor of Science degree with a major in Biological Systems Engineering.-The Board approved the new degree program, Bachelor of Science ("B.S.") degree with a major in Biological Systems Engineering, and authorized submission by the Office of the Provost and Senior Vice President for Academic Affairs, to the Texas Higher Education Coordinating Board seeking its certification of such a program and to the Southern Association of Colleges and Schools for acknowledgment of a new degree program.